Chile national under-20 football team: U-20 World Cup: Canada 2007

 Canada 2007 was Chile's fifth overall participation in the U-20 world youth championship.
 Chile opened Group A against the host nation of Canada in Toronto, with Chile winning 3–0.
 The game featured a Chilean side with adequate possession of the ball and attentive striking from forwards Medina, team captain Carlos Carmona, and late game substitute Jaime Grondona.

 The second match was against the African youth champions the Republic of Congo in Edmonton.
 Chile soundly defeated a ten-man squad with a score of 3–0, goals coming from striker Alexis Sánchez, Nicolás Medina and Arturo Vidal.

 The third game was against Austria where after 90 minutes the game ended in scoreless 0–0, the result was enough for Chile to clinch the first spot of the group.
 In the second round, Chile went up against Portugal, who had qualified as third of their group.
 Chile with a goal from Vidal in the 45th minute of first half secured a pass onto the quarter-final.

 The quarter-final included Nigeria, where after a scoreless 90 minutes the game was to be decided in extra time.
 Within the next final 30 minutes of the match, Chile would win 4–0 with finishes coming off a header from Jaime Grondona, a penalty kick by Mauricio Isla after Chilean player Mathías Vidangossy was brought down in the box, a deadly counter strike finish from Isla in the 117th minute and a late finish from Vidangossy after rounding the goalkeeper in injury time.

 The semi-final against Argentina proved controversial where referee Wolfgang Stark would send off two Chilean players, Dagoberto Currimilla and Gary Medel.
 Playing with nine men proved drastic, as Chile would go on to lose 3–0.

-The third place spot brought a familiar opponent group A, rivals Austria.
-The match was a consolation prize for the teams in dispute and a meritable reward after a hard-fought campaign.
-Both countries would initiate great plays.
-One goal was enough with Chile's defender Hans Martínez hitting the ball past the goalkeeper and onto the net from a free kick cross, ending the match 1–0.